OpenSourceEconomics/econ-project-templates/docs/source/background/running_example.md

-The example project that will be installed with the templates is a simple empirical project.
+The template project that will be installed with the templates is a simple empirical project.
 Its abstract might read:

 > This paper estimates the probability of smoking given age, marital status, and level